SintLucasAllStars/LearningGithub/README.md

 ## Unity plugin

 There is a unity github plugin that can help you configure everything and manage commits push pull etc all from within Unity.
-Probably a good idea to try [GitHub for Unity](https://unity.github.com/).
+As tested, it is not great and development of the plugin seems to be stalled.
+In any case you could try [GitHub for Unity](https://unity.github.com/).